 This is the second vintage of Force Majeure's Parvata, a Mourvèdre-Syrah-Grenache blend made from estate fruit.
 The name of this bottling, Parvata, means "Mountain" in sanskrit (a Hindi dialect) pulling in all the greatness that can come from mountain Rhone varietals.
 At the moment the first two bottlings have been Mourvèdre led but according to Todd Alexander, the winemaker, this can always change depending on how some of their other vines on the estate develop.
 Made up of 46% Mourvèdre, 34% Syrah and 20% Grenache.
 Also aged for 18 months in 30% new French oak barrles.
 Only 300 cases produced.
 This is definitely a wine to keep your eye out for.

 Sample provided by the estate.
-Released today for $70.00. — 7 months ago
+Released today for $70.00. — a year ago

 I believe this estate closed down and the last release was the 2013.
 Retailed for $150.00.

 Medium ruby red.
 Elegant and light on the nose, seems like one the OG styled wines in Napa.
 Herbal on the nose with black fruits, forest floor, and a touch of perfume.
 Medium tannins (6/10) and medium bodied.
 Elegant palate with perfume, forest floor, spices, cedar and black currants.
 A nice amount of dryness and long finish.
-Drink till 2024. — 7 months ago
+Drink till 2024. — a year ago

 Thank you @David A Lentine for cracking open this beautiful wine!